 Muscular Strains

-Snowboarding and skiings, places significant demands on various muscle groups, and individuals may experience strains or injuries in specific areas.
+Snowboarding and skiings, places significant demands on various muscle groups,

 Lower Leg Muscles